Peppermint Power: How to Use the Herb for Tummy Trouble

 Peppermint’s cooling sensation comes from menthol, a component of the herb that is also anti-inflammatory and analgesic.
 That is, menthol suppresses inflammatory molecules and numbs pain receptors, which is beneficial for irritation along the entire gastrointestinal tract.

-“The taste and sensations and chemicals associated with bitter actually help to improve the release of digestive juices, but unfortunately, we’re not accustomed to strong bitter flavors,” Kilbretch told The Epoch Times.
+“The taste and sensations and chemicals associated with bitter actually help to improve the release of digestive juices, but unfortunately, we’re not accustomed to strong bitter flavors,” Kilbreth told The Epoch Times.
 “Pairing it with something like peppermint can tone down that bitterness so we can handle it a little better.”

 Specifically, bitters stimulate nerves in our mouth to begin secreting gastric juices in the stomach and bile by the gallbladder, the latter helping with the digestion of fats.